-1 The integrated card is a combination of two or more business lines (e.g., purchase and travel) on a single card.
-DOL does not use any integrated cards.
+1 An integrated card combines two or more business lines (e.g., purchase and travel) on a single card.
+DOL does not use or have an integrated card.

-2 GSA SmartPay, Sales, Transactions and Card/Account Holder Data (FY 2009- September 2023) - Bank Data by Year: https://smartpay.gsa.gov/content/sales-transactions-account-holder-data

-We assessed the residual risks3 as of September 30, 2023, associated with each key program objective based on the results of the procedures performed.
-We then assigned a risk impact and risk likelihood level based on the DOL OIG framework listed in Figure 1.
-Risk impact is the likely magnitude that the risks would have on the key objective.
-Risk likelihood is the level of possibility that a risk will occur that affects the key objective.
-A risk level was then assigned ranging from very low to very high.
-An overall risk assessment for the purchase and travel card programs was made based on the aggregation of their respective individual key objective risks.
+2 GSA SmartPay, Sales, Transactions and Card/Account Holder Data (FY 2009 - September 2024) - Bank Data by Year: https://smartpay.gsa.gov/content/sales-transactions-account-holder-data then assigned a risk impact and risk likelihood level according to the DOL OIG framework listed in Figure 1.
+Risk impact refers to the potential magnitude of the effect that the risk would have on the key objective.
+Risk likelihood indicates the probability that a risk will occur and affect the key objective.
+Each key objective was then assigned a risk level ranging from very low to very high.
+Finally, an overall risk assessment for the purchase and travel card programs was made based on the aggregation of their respective individual key objective risks.